tlug/tlug.jp/ORGANIZATION.md

 We need to go through all of this and figure out what parts we want to migrate to the new site.

-Here are the components we've currently identified:
+Following are the components we've currently identified.
+For content in the wiki, [Special:Allpages] and [Special:Specialpages] are probably helpful here.

 - Top pages (Japanese and English):
   - `/index.html`, `/index.jp.html`